AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

 *exemption regions*, allowing users to define code regions for which coverage violations are expected and legitimate.

-The following chapters provide many more details on the various possible modes of operation.
+The following chapters in this manual provide many more details on the various possible modes of operation.
 Prior to this, next in this chapter, comes a complete example sequence illustrating steps from compilation to coverage analysis of a very simple Ada program.

 **Example**

-We now provide an example of complete |gcp| use sequence, from source compilation to coverage analysis.
 We start from the very basic Ada package below, with a spec and body in source files named ``ops.ads`` and ``ops.adb``:

 .. code-block:: ada